kubernetes/community/contributors/design-proposals/scheduling/scheduling-policy.md

 ```

-In this example, we allow pods that nodeAffinity to select nodes having `authorized-region` without `eu-1` or `us-1` values, or nodes having `PCI-region` label set.
+In this example, we allow pods with nodeAffinity to select nodes having `authorized-region` without `eu-1` or `us-1` values, or nodes having `PCI-region` label set.
 On those filtered nodes we require the pod to prefer nodes with the lowest compute capabilities (`m1.small` or `m1.medium`).
 The matching is done when a pod has:

 - All the "required" and "preferred" sections.
 - Each section has the same keys and the same operators.